-The Employment Specialist will do a WIOA eligibility for those customers who qualify.
 The WIOA eligibility process allows the Employment Specialist to see if a customer is eligible for an ITA, OJT or Transitional Employment.
-Additionally the Employment Specialist hots workshops that are held at the PA CareerLink® centers.
+Additionally the Employment Specialist hosts workshops that are held at the PA CareerLink® centers.
 The workshops include but are not limited to:

 - ITA process

 - Interview Skills

 - Navigating the PA CareerLink®

 To register for a workshop, the public can find a list on the Events Page on the PA CareerLink® website.
 Workshops are offered biweekly and are limited to an average of 15 customers per event.
 The workshops are offered at no cost to the public.

 The Account Representatives are the PA CareerLink® employees that work with employers.
 The Account Representatives take the customer’s resumes to employers to promote these customers to open positions they have listed on the PA CareerLink® website.
 The Account Representatives are also responsible for bringing new employers to the PA CareerLink® which allows the employers to identify candidates and opportunities for OJT or Transitional Employment.
 The Account Representatives are to be looked to by employers as a central point of information on various employment topics as well as job applicants and to assist the employer in any way that they can.
 This means by having an Account Representative lobbying for applicants, there is a better chance of PA CareerLink® customers getting the job they want.

 For more information about the PA CareerLink®, call one of the many convenient locations, follow them on social media, or visit the website at www.pacareerlink.pa.gov